NeftaWeb3/toolbox-for-unity/ToolboxSdk/Readme.md

 - A note about _Asset Traits_.
 You have to add your custom traits into the _Traits_ class.
 This allows you to access all metadata relating to assets that are created through the dashboard.

 - A note about testing the authorisation methods.
 In order to test the different authorization methods, after each attempt, you will need to click _Clear Logged In PlayerPrefs_ in the NeftaEditorWindow.

+- In order for the MetaMask integration to work, you have to install official MetaMask package and add NEFTA_INTEGRATION_METAMASK symbol.

 ## Documentation